 Losing a spouse is a traumatic and disorienting experience.
 The person you’ve counted on for years for emotional, and possibly financial, support is no longer with you.
 If you are stricken with a disability, the situation is even worse.
 It’s frightening to imagine that you might have to support yourself alone under these daunting circumstances.

 Fortunately, help may be available.
 Under federal law, you may be eligible for Social Security disability (SSD) benefits that you can claim on your spouse’s work record.
-You may qualify for these benefits even if you have not worked enough quarters yourself to quality for disability.
+You may qualify for these benefits even if you have not worked enough quarters yourself to qualify for disability.

 If you are the widow or widower of a veteran, you may be eligible for assistance with your property tax.
 Keep reading below to find out more.